-- 13. The University shall have flexibility with the design of the PUD in the following areas: - a.
-To modify the exterior design of the Project and the location and design of the public alley in response to comments received from District agencies, utilities, and the D.C.
-Council through the alley closing and dedication process, provided that the north-south portion of the public alley is located as shown on Exhibit 34, Tab A of the Record; - b.
-To vary the location and design of all interior components, including partitions, structural slabs, doors, hallways, columns, stairways, mechanical rooms, elevators, and toilet rooms, provided that the variations do not change the exterior configuration or appearance of the structure; - c.
-To vary final selection of the exterior materials within the color ranges and materials types as proposed based on availability at the time of construction and to vary the frit pattern selected for the Project; - d.
+- d.
 To vary the final streetscape design and materials subject to review and approval by the appropriate District permitting authorities; - e.
 To make minor refinements to exterior details and dimensions, including balcony enclosures, belts, courses, sills, bases, cornices, railings, and trim, or any other changes to comply with Construction Codes or that are otherwise necessary to obtain a final building permit, or to address the structural, mechanical, or operational needs of the building uses or systems; - f.
-To vary the number, size, location and design features of retail entrances, including the size, location, and design of windows, doors, awnings, canopies, and similar features, to accommodate the needs of specific retail tenants and storefront design; - g.
+To vary the number, size, location, and design features of retail entrances, including the size, location, and design of windows, doors, awnings, canopies, and similar features, to accommodate the needs of specific retail tenants and storefront design; - g.
 To vary the number, type, and location of doors related to the upper-story terrace as needed over the life of the Project to accommodate changes in building operation and function; - h.
 To vary the location of green roof areas and configuration of the trellis on the roof of the Project as needed over the life of the Project; and - i.
-To vary the number, size, location, and other features of proposed building signage, provided that such signage is consistent with the locations illustrated on the approved plans or is otherwise permitted under the applicable provisions of the Building Code.

-- 14. No building permit shall be issued for this project until the University has recorded a covenant among the land records of the District of Columbia between the owners and the District of Columbia that is satisfactory to the Office of the Attorney General and the Zoning Division of the Department of Consumer and Regulatory Affairs.
-Such covenant shall bind the University and all successors in title to construct on or use the Property in accordance with this Order and any amendment thereof by the Zoning Commission. - 15.
-The application approved by this Commission shall be valid for a period of two (2) years from the effective date of this Order.
-Within such time, an application must be filed for the building permit as specified in 11 DCMR § 2409.1. - 16.
+To vary the number, size, location, and other features of proposed building signage, provided that such signage is consistent with the locations illustrated on the approved plans or is otherwise permitted under the applicable provisions of the Building Code. - 15.
+No building permit shall be issued for this project until the University has recorded a covenant among the land records of the District of Columbia between the owners and the District of Columbia that is satisfactory to the Office of the Attorney General and the Zoning Division of the Department of Consumer and Regulatory Affairs.
+Such covenant shall bind the University and all successors in title to construct on or use the Property in accordance with this Order and any amendment thereof by the Zoning Commission. - 16.
+The application approved by this Commission shall be valid for a period of two years from the effective date of this Order.
+Within such time, an application must be filed for the building permit as specified in 11 DCMR § 2409.1. - 17.
 The University is required to comply fully with the provisions of the Human Rights Act of 1977, as amended, D.C.
 Official Code § 2-1401.01, et seq. ("Act") and this Order is conditioned upon full compliance with those provisions.
 In accordance with the Act, the District of Columbia does not discriminate on the basis of actual or perceived: race, color, religion, national origin, sex, age, marital status, sexual orientation, gender identity or expression, familial status, family responsibilities, matriculation, political affiliation, genetic information, disability, source of income, or place of residence or business.
 Sexual harassment is a form of sex discrimination, which is also prohibited by the Act.
 In addition, harassment based on any of the above protected categories is also prohibited by the Act.
 Discrimination in violation of the Act will not be tolerated.
 Violators will be subject to disciplinary action.
-The failure or refusal of the Applicant to comply shall furnish grounds for the denial, or, if issued, revocation of any building permits or certificates of occupancy issued pursuant to this Order.